andriko484/specdemo/README.md

    php artisan serve
    ```

-## Deployment to VPS
+## Deployment to panel.kelasmaster.id

-The application includes a deployment script (`deploy.sh`) that automates the deployment process to a VPS running Ubuntu.
+The application includes a deployment script (`deploy.sh`) that automates the deployment process to panel.kelasmaster.id.

 ### Automated Deployment